snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md

 3. **This run models**: these models build from the [events this run](/docs/modeling-your-data/modeling-your-data-with-dbt/package-elements/this-run-tables/index.md#events-this-run) table that contains all columns for events being (re)processed in the run.
 These can be used to feed custom incremental models.

 Alternatively, if you wish to only use the events this run logic and build everything on top of this yourself, you may be better looking at the [using different sessionisation example](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/examples/using-different-sessionisation/index.md) for how to set up a new package from scratch.

+The best way to learn is by doing, so check out the [Examples](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/examples/index.md) section for specific custom models.

 ## Guidelines & Best Practice